-On January 26, 2021, the Company entered into a Nomination and Standstill Agreement with Carl C. Icahn and certain of his affiliates (collectively, the "Icahn Group" and such agreement, the "Icahn Nomination Agreement") and a separate Nomination and Standstill Agreement with Darwin Deason ("Deason" and such agreement, the "Deason Nomination Agreement" and, together with the Icahn Nomination Agreement, the "Nomination Agreement, the "Nomination Agreement").
+On January 26, 2021, the Company entered into a Nomination and Standstill Agreement with Carl C. Icahn and certain of his affiliates (collectively, the "Icahn Group" and such agreement, the "Icahn Nomination Agreement") and a separate Nomination and Standstill Agreement with Darwin Deason ("Deason" and such agreement, the "Deason Nomination Agreement" and, together with the Icahn Nomination Agreement, the "Nomination Agreements").